arthurzaczek/droidremoteppt/README.md

 droid Remote for Powerpoint
 ===========================

-"droid Remote for Powerpoint" is a free, open source remote control for Powerpoint via Bluetooth.
+*droid Remote for Powerpoint* is a free, open source remote control for Powerpoint via Bluetooth.

 You need on your Android Phone the droidRemotePPT App.